austinkeeley/entrance-song/README.md

     SPOTIPY_CLIENT_SECRET=<your client secret>
     SPOTIPY_REDIRECT_URI=http://localhost

-Complete the authentication by typing

-    python music_player.py
+Now run bin/entrancesong

+**NOTE:** You might need to run this as root since it sniffs on your network interface.

-A web browser will open a prompt you to authorize your account against the application.
+If this is the first time authenticating, a web browser will open a prompt you to authorize your account against the application.
 After authorizing, you will be redirected to a http://localhost URL.
 Copy this entire URL and paste it back into the terminal.

 You shouldn't need to re-authenticate unless the session expires or if the `.cache-spotipy-user` file is deleted.

+As devices connect to the network and make DHCP requests, they will appear in the database's `device` table.
+You'll need to add a row to the `owner` table and the `song` table and link them using the `owner_id` keys.

 ## Known Issues